McDowall

 McDowall is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-McDowall's dwelling structures, as per the latest Census data, comprised 85.7% houses and 14.3% other dwellings.
-In comparison, Brisbane metro had 77.8% houses and 22.1% other dwellings.
-The home ownership level in McDowall was at 36.3%, with mortgaged dwellings at 40.1% and rented ones at 23.6%.
-The median monthly mortgage repayment in the area was $2,167, higher than Brisbane metro's average of $2,000.
-The median weekly rent figure in McDowall was recorded at $460, compared to Brisbane metro's $430.
-Nationally, McDowall's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+The latest Census evaluation of McDowall's dwelling structures showed 85.7% houses and 14.3% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 77.8% houses and 22.1% other dwellings.
+Home ownership in McDowall was at 36.3%, with mortgaged dwellings at 40.1% and rented ones at 23.6%.
+The median monthly mortgage repayment in the area was $2,167, while the median weekly rent figure was $460, compared to Brisbane metro's $2,000 and $430 respectively.
+Nationally, McDowall's mortgage repayments were significantly higher than the Australian average of $1,863, with rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing